lee-jason/lee-jason.github.io/source/_posts/2014-12-10-organizing-object-oriented-javascript.markdown

     </html>
 {% endcodeblock %}

-Note that main imports Car and Person and simulates a person entering a car and going.
+Note that main.js imports Car and Person and simulates a person entering a car and going.
 {% codeblock lang:javascript main.js %}
     require(["./car", "./person"], function(Car, Person){
         var civic = new Car("sedan");